CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step1.md

 ### Task 4: Update, Delete and Replace commands in PostgreSQL

-PostgreSQL **UPDATE** command can be used to modify any field value of any table.
-The **DELETE** statement is used to delete existing records in a table.
-The **REPLACE** statement works the same as the INSERT statement, except that if an old row matches the new record in the table for a PRIMARY KEY or a UNIQUE index, this command deleted the old row before the new row is added.
+In this task, we will use PostgreSQL **UPDATE** statement which can be used to modify any field value of any table and **DELETE** statement which is used to delete existing records in a table.
+The **REPLACE** statement in PostgreSQL works the same as the INSERT statement, except that if an old row matches the new record in the table for a PRIMARY KEY or a UNIQUE index, this command deleted the old row before the new row is added.

-1. Copy and paste the below query and hit **Enter** to run the query.
-The below **Update** command is used to update the data in the **Course** table.
+1. Execute the following query.
+In the below query **Update** command is used to update the data in the **Course** table.
 The following query replaces course ID **101** with **1001** inside **Course** table.

    ```
    UPDATE Course SET CourseId = 1001 WHERE CourseId = 101;
    ```
    ![](media/postgre-update.png)

-1. Run following query and observe that the Name Bhaskar is replced with John. **Replace command** is used to replace all occurrences of a substring within a string, with a new substring.
+1. Run following query and observe that the Name Bhaskar is replced with **John**. **Replace command** is used to replace all occurrences of a substring within a string, with a new substring.

    ```
    SELECT CourseId, Name, Teacher, REPLACE (Teacher, 'Bhaskar', 'John') Teacher_New FROM Course;
    ```
    ![](media/postgre-replace.png)

-1. Copy the following query and run it. **DELETE FROM** command is used to delete the records based on the given condition from the table.
-The below command deletes the Teacher Neelima from **Course** table.
+1. Execute the following query. **DELETE FROM** command is used to delete the records based on the given condition from the table.
+The below command deletes the Teacher with name **Neelima** from **Course** table.

    ```
    DELETE FROM Course WHERE Teacher = 'Neelima';